Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Again, no complaints.
 Al didn’t believe in any kind of life after death, so she was going to claim as much time as she could get, thank you very much.

 But there were going to be *problems* that came with that.
 How long to stick at her job for?
-Especially given that between the mission pay from *Misfit,* Julian’s salary and “positional opportunities,” Xiù’s property empire and their investment portfolios, their family was basically never going to be poor ever again.
+Especially given that between the mission pay from *Misfit,* Julian’s salary and "positional opportunities," Xiù’s property empire and their investment portfolios, their family was basically never going to be poor ever again.
 How long to go before letting the kids inherit stuff?
 And what about getting the kids on it themselves, when they were old enough?

 Weird that nobody was talking about it yet.
 Maybe the ones who could afford it didn’t want the ones who couldn’t to notice.